-The Web Resource monitor enables you to analyze the following resources on the web server during a scenario run: throughput, HTTP requests, downloaded pages, server retries, TCP/IP connections, and SSL Connections.
+The Web Resource monitor enables you to analyze the following resources on the web server during a scenario run: throughput, bytes sent, HTTP requests, downloaded pages, server retries, TCP/IP connections, and SSL connections.

 You can view the following resource monitor graphs during a scenario run.